amir-zm/connected-vehicles-control/CGVs_classification/README.md

 # IFT Control System Simulation

-This repository contains a MATLAB simulation code for analyzing follower dynamics under different inter-follower topologies (IFT).
+This repository contains a MATLAB simulation code for analyzing follower dynamics under different Information Flow Topologies (IFTs).
 The simulation computes control gains and evaluates the stability and performance of a platoon of follower vehicles using various configurations.
 The code is modularized into several functions for easier maintenance and testing.

 ## Overview